 Welcome to the California-Catalonia Engineering Program and The Balsells Fellowship.

 In 1995 and thanks to a generous endowment from Mr. Pete Balsells and his family, the School of Engineering at the University of California, Irvine (UCI) established the Balsells Fellowship program.
-The Generalitat de Catalunya, through what is now the Departament d’Economia i Coneixement became a very important partner of the program shortly after its inception.
+The Generalitat de Catalunya, through what is now the Secretariat of Universities and Research became a very important partner of the program shortly after its inception.
 The program’s main goal is to prepare the most talented young engineers and scientists from Catalonia in their pursuit of post-graduate degrees (M.S. and Ph.D.) and post-doctoral studies in engineering or computer sciences.
 The program thus promotes the scientific and technological advancement of Catalonia and strengthens the collaborations between UCI and California on the one hand and Catalonia and its university system on the other.
-The fellowships are jointly funded by the Balsells Fellowship Fund, The Generalitat de Catalunya, and the Henry Samueli School of Engineering at UCI.

 Since 1965, the University of California, Irvine has combined the strengths of a major research university with the bounty of an incomparable Southern California location.
 UCI’s unyielding commitment to rigorous academics, cutting-edge research, and leadership and character development makes the campus a driving force for innovation and discovery that serves our local, national and global communities in many ways.
 Located 8 kilometers from the Pacific Ocean and 64 km from Los Angeles, the campus provides access to the high – technology industry of Orange County, and unparalleled cultural and recreational opportunities.
 Consistently ranked among the nation’s best universities – public and private – UCI excels in a broad range of fields, garnering national recognition for many schools, departments and programs.
 Times Higher Education ranked UCI No. 1 among universities in the U.S. under 50 years old.
 Three UCI researchers have won Nobel Prizes – two in chemistry and one in physics.